Jookadin/zbx-zimbra-stats/README.md

 1. Import Template Zimbra Statistics.xml on the Zabbix Server.
 2. Copy all files to the monitored host.
-3. Copy and rename the zabbix\_agent.txt file into the includes folder (Default: /etc/zabbix/zabbix_agentd.d/)
+3. Copy userparameter file into the includes folder (Default: /etc/zabbix/zabbix_agentd.d/)
 4. Copy the script files into your Zabbix folder (Default: /etc/zabbix)
    1. Make sure the scripts are executable.
    2. Optional: create a scripts directory inside /etc/zabbix/